inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 1. **Unauthorized access and exfiltration via tool entry module (section 12).** Because the tool's entry module executes in the host context with full privileges, a malicious tool can access any document in the host repo and exfiltrate data over the network — bypassing every isolation layer described in this document.

-2. **Unauthorized document access via `suggestedImportUrl` (section 13).** A tool can extract `suggestedImportUrl` values from any document it has access to, discovering other tools' source code document IDs.
-The sync allowlist (section 5b) blocks the iframe from syncing these documents directly, but the tool can write a discovered URL into the body of a document it controls, causing it to become allowlisted on a future open (since the allowlist includes URLs found in document content).
+2. **Information leak via `suggestedImportUrl` (section 13).** A tool can extract `suggestedImportUrl` values from any document it has access to, discovering other tools' source code document IDs. **Partially mitigated:** tool source documents are explicitly denylisted (section 5b), so even if a tool discovers these IDs it cannot sync the documents — the denylist blocks access unconditionally.
+This prevents the tool-on-tool attack (modifying another tool's source code).
+However, the information leak itself remains: the tool can still observe which tool created a given document, which may be useful for fingerprinting.

-3. **Exfiltration via hard-coded URLs in tool source.** A malicious tool can hard-code an automerge URL for a document controlled by the attacker.
-Even though the sync allowlist blocks unknown documents, the tool can write the hard-coded URL into a document it has legitimate access to.
-If the allowlist dynamically updates based on document content, the attacker's document becomes allowlisted immediately; otherwise, it becomes allowlisted on the next open.
-Once allowlisted, the tool writes stolen data into the attacker's document, which syncs to a remote peer the attacker controls — completing the exfiltration.
+3. **Exfiltration via plugin-global documents (section 5d).** A malicious plugin can hard-code an automerge URL for a "dead drop" document controlled by the attacker — either in tool source code or in a datatype's `init()` function.
+The plugin writes the URL into a document it has legitimate access to, attempting to get it allowlisted. **Partially mitigated:** the local-existence check (section 5d) detects that the dead-drop document has never been seen on this device and prompts the user with a two-step approval before allowlisting.
+User denials are persisted.
+See section 5d for a detailed analysis including install-time datatype inspection as an additional proactive mitigation.

-4. **User opens account document in a malicious tool.** Nothing prevents the user from opening the account document in a malicious tool.
-Once opened, the tool receives full read/write access through the normal allowlist flow (section 5b).
-The account document may contain sensitive configuration, identities, or references to other documents.
-This is technically authorized access (the user chose to open it), but the consequences could be severe.
-Open question: is this within our threat model, or do we consider user-initiated access to sensitive documents an accepted risk?
-See section 14 for related discussion.
+4. **~~User opens account document in a malicious tool.~~** **Mitigated.** The account document is now unconditionally session-denylisted (section 5b).
+Even if the user attempts to open it in a tool, the denylist blocks sync — the iframe cannot access the account document regardless of user action.

-5. **User opens module settings document in a malicious tool.** Similarly, nothing prevents the user from opening the module settings document in a malicious tool, granting it read/write access.
-This document contains tool configuration and metadata that could be used to manipulate the user's environment.
-Same open question: authorized access with dangerous consequences — do we need to protect against this?
-See section 14 for related discussion.
+5. **~~User opens module settings document in a malicious tool.~~** **Mitigated.** Module settings documents (both system and user) are unconditionally session-denylisted (section 5b).
+The persistent denylist document is also session-denylisted.
+These documents cannot sync to the iframe regardless of user action.

 ## 20. Summary of Security Layers